 In addition, I thoroughly enjoy working with young athletes, through yoga, to improve athletic performance, enhance inner resiliency/focus, and to foster competitive mindfulness.

-I hold numerous specialized certifications from various programs including, Yoga for Amputees, Integrative Yoga Therapy, Yoga For Scoliosis, The Veteran’s Yoga Project’s Mindful Resilience for Trauma Recovery, and both the 400-hour Advanced Yoga and Yoga for Youth trainings with the Niroga Institute.
+I hold numerous specialized certifications from various programs including, the Sensory-Enhanced Yoga Institute, Jenni Rawling's Pain Science Program, Yoga Medicine's Yoga for Mental Health, Yoga for Amputees, Integrative Yoga Therapy, Yoga For Scoliosis, The Veterans Yoga Project’s Mindful Resilience for Trauma Recovery, ShivaShakti's Yoga with Seniors, Level One Tantra Meditation, and both the 400-hour Advanced Yoga and Yoga for Youth trainings with the Niroga Institute.

 Prior to discovering yoga, I played volleyball at the collegiate level at the University of Southern California (USC) where I earned a full-athletic scholarship and a Bachelor’s Degree in Communications.
-I live in Palm Beach County with my three beautiful children.
+I live in South Florida with my three beautiful children.